 The 14th District is home to a varied cross-section of innovative industries and businesses that provide thousands of jobs to Illinois residents.
 Batavia boasts one of the Department of Energy’s 19 national laboratories, Fermilab, which houses hundreds of scientists from around the globe and is on the forefront of high energy physics, particle beam acceleration and technology transfer.
 Since making unprecedented discoveries via what was the world’s largest particle accelerator, the Tevatron, Fermilab scientists have turned their attention to neutrino experiments, the next wave of high energy physics research.
 In addition, advanced manufacturing has seen resurgence in the 14th District, from aerospace technology to the creation and design of agricultural manufacturing equipment.

-Included in the district are all or parts of Algonquin, Antioch, Batavia, Campton Hills, Crystal Lake, DeKalb, Elgin, Fox Lake, Geneva, Gurnee, Harvard, Huntley, Johnsburg, Joliet, Lake in the Hills, Marengo, McHenry, Mundelein, Oswego, Plainfield, Plano, Sandwich, Shorewood, St. Charles, Spring Grove, Sycamore, Warrenville, Wauconda, Wonder Lake, Woodstock and Yorkville, among other cities and towns.
+Included in the district are all or parts of Algonquin, Antioch, Aurora, Batavia, Campton Hills, Crystal Lake, DeKalb, Elgin, Fox Lake, Geneva, Gurnee, Harvard, Huntley, Johnsburg, Joliet, Lake in the Hills, Marengo, McHenry, Mundelein, Naperville, North Aurora, Oswego, Plainfield, Plano, Sandwich, Shorewood, St. Charles, Spring Grove, Sycamore, Warrenville, Wauconda, Wonder Lake, Woodstock and Yorkville, among other cities and towns.

 Not sure if you reside in the 14th?
 I encourage you to use the Find Your Representative service available at www.House.gov.

-See where Randy's been in the 14th District!
+See where I have been near you!
 To view a larger map, click here.

 Download a map of the 14th district prepared by the U.S. Census Bureau.